Tips for Grad School Letters of Recommendation

 [Your First and Last Name]

-The advice outlined above should have you feeling more confident about identifying and approaching individuals to write letters of recommendation for grad school.
+The advice outlined above should have you feeling more confident about identifying and approaching individuals to write you a letter of recommendation for graduate school.
 This is a crucial element of your overall application, so it shouldn’t be taken lightly – but as long as you prepare for it, it shouldn’t be scary.

 Want to know more about what else goes into building a top-notch graduate school application?
 Review the requirements for Creighton University by visiting our How to Apply page.